 The Evolve decisively earned the top score in this category, a 10 out of 10, for powering up a 23% grade that stumped every other board we tested.
 This board didn't struggle it all, with our tester noting that it felt like he "flew up the hill."

-Following the Evolve, both the Boosted and the Onewheel earned a solid 8 out of 10.
-Both of these boards shot up a 15% grade but struggled with the 23% grade.
+Following the GT and the GTX, the Boosted Plusand Onewheel+ both earned an 8 out of 10 for their solid performance.
+These boards shot up a 15% grade but struggled with the 23% grade.
 This hill just slightly exceeded the abilities of these boards, with the Boosted lacking the power and the Onewheel+ self-balancing circuitry beginning to push back to keep you upright.
-We would estimate that both of these models could easily handle a slightly less steep hill with ease and would have had no problem with a 20% grade hill — right in line with the manufacturers' specs.
+We would estimate that both of these boards could have handled a slightly less steep hill with ease and would have had no problem with a 20% grade hill — right in line with the manufacturers' specs.

 The Metroboard was the last board that really performed well in the test, meriting a 7 out of 10.
-This model was the slowest up the 15% hill, but it did make it, holding its own with only one wheel powered on a traditional skateboard design.
+This model was the slowest up the 15% hill, but it did make it, holding its own with only one wheel powered of traditional skateboard design.
 It made it a fraction of the way (about 6') up the steeper, but couldn't quite muster the power to make it all the way up.

 The Mini S performed very much the same, even making it up the 15% hill a bit faster than the Metroboard, but again couldn't quite make it on the 23% grade hill.